 The Printable AIP makes printing of the complete sections possible as it contains updated and continuous sections of the AIP.
-The AIP SUP and AIC tabs link users to the latest and valid AIP SUP and AIC publications.

 Valid NOTAM are available on the TTCAA website and are updated daily, while the monthly NOTAM Summary is transmitted via email to all subscribers within the first five (5) days of each month.

-The AIM Publication Unit has determined the following scheduled dates for AIP Amendments for 2025 and the first dates for 2026, as guided by ICAO AIRAC effective dates published in Document 8126 - Aeronautical Information Services Manual, Part III, Chapter 3:
+The following scheduled dates for AIP Amendments for 2025 and 2026 were determined in accordance with ICAO AIRAC effective dates published in Document 8126 - Aeronautical Information Services Manual, Part III, Chapter 3: